Skip to main content Scroll Top

 Environmental groups have decried several changes in USDA’s new rules that abandon past precedent and would allow environmentally harmful agency projects to slip through the cracks.

-Certain key changes include an omission of language concerning the assessment of the “direct, indirect, and cumulative impacts” of proposed agency actions, a former Council on Environmental Quality (CEQ) NEPA standard that adheres to the spirit of the original Act and was codified as CEQ policy beginning in 1978.
+Certain key changes include an omission of language concerning the assessment of the “direct, indirect, and cumulative impacts” of proposed agency actions, a former Council on Environmental Quality (CEQ) NEPA standard that adheres to the spirit of the original Act and was codified as policy beginning in 1978.
 There is also no explicit requirement to assess climate effects of proposed agency actions—the keystone environmental issue of our time.

 Status: